 While our courses have a similar structure, the content varies greatly based on the objectives of each course.
 From practicum courses in proposal and report writing to our best-selling business writing techniques course, we have a variety of courses available to match your specific goals.

 Pedagogy is the theory and practice of how to best teach.
 This is important because it dictates how your online course is structured.

+You want to ensure courses are developed by experts in both the content and adult learning theories.
 As an adult, you learn differently than a child.
 Our courses are based on Robert Gagne’s theory of adult education.
 Our courses are designed for high-performance individuals in professional industries.

-Here are the essential elements to look for in the structure of a course.
+Below are the essential elements to look for in the structure of a course.

 Instructor feedback is the most valuable part of an online course.
 It ensures that you get personalized feedback and support that will change the way you write at work.
 Make sure to carefully review the level of engagement that you will receive throughout your course.

 Don’t assume all courses come with instructor feedback.
 Many courses do not offer detailed feedback.

 Don’t accept merely submitting a document you’ve written at work for instructor feedback.
 That feedback will be language editing only.
 You want feedback that is more holistic, which addresses your ability to assess your audience, plan a document, present relevant content, organize it well, sequence it appropriately, extract what is truly important, and assess the words you use and the way you use them.
 You want more than mere editing.

 Much better is receiving feedback on your writing based on a scenario.
 This will allow your instructor to assess your planning, organization, sequencing, and the words you choose and how you use them.
 From this feedback, you discover common pitfalls, your writing strengths, and learn the overall craft of writing.